nbariletto/cbi_partitions_repo/README.md

   - `delta_thresh`: minimum separation threshold

 - **Returns**
-  - An array of indices of calibration partitions satisfying both thresholds, ordered by the product of KDE score and separation
+  - An array of indices of calibration partitions satisfying both thresholds, ordered by the product of KDE score and separation.

 ## PartitionBall